homebodygym/homebodygym/pages/altcoins/how-to-buy-iota.md

 ![The Internet of Things](/img/altcoins/iota/iot.jpg){: .img-middle}

+## How to Buy IOTA with USD

+There is no way to purchase IOTA directly with USD.
+Instead, you have to purchase another cryptocurrency with USD, then trade it for IOTA.

-## Step 1: Purchase Bitcoin or Ethereum
+### Before Buying IOTA: Purchase Bitcoin or Ethereum

 Before buying IOTA, you have to buy Bitcoin or Ethereum first.
-To learn how to buy Bitcoin, follow our [guide](/bitcoin/how-to-buy/).
+If you live in the US or one of [these countries](https://www.coinbase.com/global?locale=en-US){: target="_blank"}, you can buy Bitcoin through our step-by-step [guide](/bitcoin/).

-## Step 2: Send to an Exchange
+### Step 1: Send to an Exchange

 After buying Bitcoin, you need to send it to an exchange that trades IOTA.
 In this guide, we will be using [Binance](https://www.binance.com/?ref=28685192){: target="_blank"}.
+Binance supports buying IOTA in the US and many other countries.

 After signing into Binance, look in the upper-right corner, hover over the Funds tab, then select Balances.